airnandez/sw-lsst-eu/docs/faq.rst

 Our current policy is to keep online **all the stable releases** and at least the **latest 12 weekly releases** officially issued by the LSST project.

-Even if olther than 12 weeks, specific weekly releases identified by the community as necessary are also kept online.
-We call those releases *pinned*.
-The list of pinned weekly releases can be found online `here <https://github.com/airnandez/sw-lsst-eu/issues/3>`_.
+Even if older than 12 weeks, specific weekly releases identified by the community as necessary for reproducibility purposes are also kept online.
+We call them *pinned releases*.
+The list of pinned weekly releases can be found `here <https://github.com/airnandez/sw-lsst-eu/issues/3>`_.

 .. warning::